presstube/flappy-mouth/README.md

 ## Controls

-- **Mouth**: Open and close your mouth to control the height of the "bird"
+- **Mouth**: Open and close your mouth to control the height of the "bird".
 - **C Key**: Toggle the dat.GUI panel for adjusting game settings.
 - **Eyebrow Shrug**: Restart the game.